SuperFlyTV/xkeys/README.md

 ## Device support

 Testing and contributions are much appreciated!
-If you have one of the untested devices below, please test it and tell us how it works!
+If you have one of the untested devices below, please test it and tell us how it works in an Issue!

-## Supported
+### Supported
 These devices have been tested to work:

 * XK-24

-## Not tested
+### Not tested (yet)

 Support for these devices is implemented, but not tested: